SangameshSonale/Campaign-Insights-and-Optimization-Analysis-for-DoorDash/README.md

-# Data-Business-Analysis
-# Campaign Insights and Optimization Analysis for DoorDash
 ## Project Description

 This project analyzes customer behavior during Campaign 6 for DoorDash.
 It addresses various business questions, such as customer spending patterns, demographics, and campaign effectiveness.